 What is Web Tension Control?

-Web tension control also improves uniformity in coating applications and material lamination while decreasing the incidence of rewind defects such as crushed cores, starring and telescoping.
-When web tension is under control it can enable processes to run at higher speeds while reducing scrap, delivering a rapid return on investment that boosts users' long term profitability.
+Web tension control improves uniformity in coating applications and material lamination while decreasing the incidence of rewind defects such as crushed cores, starring and telescoping.
+When web tension is under control it can enable processes to run at higher speeds while reducing scrap, delivering a rapid return on investment that boosts producers’ long term profitability.

 The most reliable means of calculating web tension is by measuring force on an idler roll paired with load cells (also called transducers).
 The resulting load cell strain gage output provides a proportionate signal that is used to monitor feedback and adjust output in a closed-loop control system.

 In the unwind zone, infeed roll hold-back torque is often controlled by an electric or pneumatic brake.
 The web strain or tension resulting from this torque is regulated by a closed-loop controller to prevent web drooping, stretching or wrap-up incidents ahead of transiting to the intermediate zone.

 Proper maintenance of intermediate zone tension is often critical to ensuring the quality of coating, laminating, curing, treating or slitting processes.
 This zone is typically controlled by a set of driven nip rollers which dictate line speed to the entire system.
 This speed reference is matched in the unwind and rewind by virtue of having to accelerate or decelerate in order to maintain a desired tension set point.

 Proper tensioning in the rewind zone ensures under or over-tight rolls and their associated defects are prevented.
 Rewind zone torque is often controlled by the motor drives of center or surface winders.
 Implementing progressive taper tension techniques during winding is an effective way to ensure finished rolls maintain spring tension stability and do not experience material shift and core deformation during handling and storage.